SGpp/DisCoTec/paper.md

 An important feature is the usage of process groups, where multiple MPI ranks will collaborate on a set of component grids, and the solver's existing parallelism can be re-used.
-The process groups are displayed as $pg_i$ in \autoref{discotec-ranks}.
+The process groups are displayed as $pg_i$ in \autoref{fig:discotec-ranks}.

 ![`DisCoTec` process groups: Each black square denotes one MPI rank.
 The ranks are grouped into the so-called process groups.
 Distributed operations in `DisCoTec` require either communication in the process group, or perpendicular to it---there is no need for global communication or synchronization, which avoids a major scaling bottleneck.
 The manager rank is optional.
-Figure first published in  [@pollingerStableMassconservingHighdimensional2024]. []{label="discotec-ranks"}](gfx/discotec-ranks.pdf)
+Figure first published in  [@pollingerStableMassconservingHighdimensional2024]. \label{fig:discotec-ranks}](gfx/discotec-ranks.pdf)

 In addition, the number of process groups can be increased to leverage the combination technique's embarrassing parallelism in the solver time steps.
-In \autoref{discotec-ranks}, this would be equivalent to adding more and more process groups to the right.
+In \autoref{fig:discotec-ranks}, this would be equivalent to adding more and more process groups to the right.

 Using `DisCoTec`, kinetic simulations were demonstrated to scale up to hundreds